Alluxio/alluxio/docs/en/FAQ.md

    Yes.
 Please see this [page](Running-Alluxio-Fault-Tolerant.html).

-6. What is under storage system and how many under storage systems are supported?
+6. What are under storage systems and how many under storage systems are supported?

    Alluxio uses under storage systems as its persistent storage system.
-It currently support [Amazon S3](Configuring-Alluxio-with-S3.html), [Swift](Configuring-Alluxio-with-Swift.html), [GCS ](Configuring-Alluxio-with-GCS.html), [HDFS](Configuring-Alluxio-with-HDFS.html) and many more.
+It currently supports [Amazon S3](Configuring-Alluxio-with-S3.html), [Swift](Configuring-Alluxio-with-Swift.html), [GCS ](Configuring-Alluxio-with-GCS.html), [HDFS](Configuring-Alluxio-with-HDFS.html) and many more.

-7. Can I easily add support to other under store systems?
+7. Can I easily add support for other under store systems?

    Yes, in fact support for other under storages is in progress by many contributors.
 Here is the [introduction](Integrating-Under-Storage-Systems.html) to adding other under storage systems.

 8. In which language is Alluxio developed?

-   Alluxio is primarily developed in Java and exposes Java-like File API's for other applications to interact with.
-We are working on other language binding though.
+   Alluxio is primarily developed in Java and exposes Java-like File APIs for other applications to interact with.
+We are working on other language bindings though.

 9. What happens if my data set does not fit in memory?

    Depends on the system setup, Alluxio may leverage local SSD and HDD.
 It keeps hot data in Alluxio, and cold data in under storage systems.
-You can read more about tier storage setup at [here](Tiered-Storage-on-Alluxio.html).
+You can read more about tiered storage setup [here](Tiered-Storage-on-Alluxio.html).

-10. Can I run Alluxio as a standalone for experimenting and validation?
+10. Can I run Alluxio as a stand-alone system for experimenting and validation?

-    Yes, Alluxio run in a stand-alone mode.
+    Yes, Alluxio can run as a stand-alone system.
 Instructions are available [here](Running-Alluxio- Locally.html).

 11. Can I run Alluxio in a cluster mode?